-I’m a professional writer, Cultural Historian and a Lecturer with The Open University.
+I’m a professional writer and Cultural Historian.
 My debut novel Anaesthesia (available from bookshops as well as on Amazon and Kindle) is a love story set against a background of morphine addiction in the First World War.
 In Anaesthesia I tried to bring to life the untold stories of a young couple living through the Great War.
 But it isn’t really a war story; it’s a story of love and addiction that explores each character and the way they cope with extraordinary circumstances.
 It brings to life in earthy detail the under-reported darker side of wartime London and captures the moods of desperation and hope.
 My intention is always to bring to life past events and to give a voice to those who are no longer in a position to speak for themselves.

 I grew up in the 1960s in North Harrow in what is now Greater London.
 I consider myself unbelievably fortunate to have been around at the peak of an explosion of youth culture and great music.
 My lasting memories are of the Beatles, Rolling Stones, Hendrix, Motown, Sweet Soul Music and strange smoke in the air.